-(a) The purpose of this program is to implement a pilot program that utilizes school bus safety cameras to issue violations to individuals driving in the School District that illegally overtake and pass a school bus.
+The purpose of this program is to implement a pilot program that utilizes school bus safety cameras to issue civil violations to individuals driving in the school district that illegally overtake and pass a school bus. who fail to stop when a school bus is stopped and displays flashing lamps to take on or discharge school children.
 If this program is successful in helping to protect students, this may become a program that it utilized statewide.
-This program further funds itself with revenue from the violations and will create additional funds to spread public awareness of the dangers of illegally overtaking and passing school buses.
+This program further funds itself with revenue from the civil violations and will create additional funds to spread public awareness of the dangers of illegally overtaking and passing school buses. failing to stop when a school bus is stopped and displays flashing lamps to take on or discharge school children.